Nick Maton Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.1 K/9, which ranks 12th in the league.

-- The Orioles have a 4.20 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles' 4.19 team ERA ranks 15th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 15th in baseball in home runs allowed (27 total, 1.1 per game).
+- The Orioles rank 13th in baseball in home runs surrendered (27 total, 1.1 per game).

-- Gibson gets the start for the Orioles, his sixth of the season.
-He is 4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched.
+- The Orioles are sending Rodriguez (0-0) out for his fifth start of the season.
+He is 0-0 with a 5.12 ERA and 25 strikeouts through 19 1/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Sunday -- the righty tossed 2/3 innings against the Detroit Tigers while surrendering hits.
+- The right-hander last appeared in relief on Wednesday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.

+- The 23-year-old has an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
+Opponents are batting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.